Aphan9561/JTEA-Project/README.md

 # JTEA-Project
-Spring 2023: Group work done inCSCE 247: Software Engineering The project given to us was to create a semi-working Learning Management System with a prototype.
+Spring 2023: Group work done in CSCE 247: Software Engineering.
+The project given to us was to create a semi-working Learning Management System with a prototype.